· 6 min read

 What is Slack status automation?

-Can I automate Slack status based on my calendar?
+Can I automate Slack status from my calendar?

 How do I automate Slack status for focus time?